Neats29/CV/README.md

 # CV - Anita Amini

+(Please see linkedin for the most up to date version of my cv https://www.linkedin.com/in/anitaamini/)

 I like solving problems by writing code, in particular when it means saving someone's time or generally helping them.
 I enjoy seeing elegant solutions to problems, thinking about the architecture of a project such as designing an API, and ways to write code that adapts seamlessly when things change.
 I love learning about the world and have started writing about my learnings on my blog [infodistillery.com](https://infodistillery.com/).

 ---